Research Projects

 At the end of the six weeks, follow-up surveys and interviews are conducted.
 The results will be used to inform and support proposals for external funding.

-Research & Evaluation Methods, Academic Intervention & Learning
+Research, Measurement and Evaluation Methods, Academic Intervention & Learning

 Michelle Howell Smith, CYFS research assistant professor, is exploring the effects of equine-assisted activities on children diagnosed with ADHD.